Rick Hunter (photographer)

 Rick Hunter (1960–2013) was an American self-taught news, documentary, and fine arts photographer.
 He worked primarily in New York City and San Antonio, Texas.

 Early and personal life

 Hunter was born in Fort Worth, Texas and grew up in Brownsville.

+He passed away at Baptist Medical Center in San Antonio, Texas after contracting pneumonia.

 Photographic career

 Hunter had a deep interest in cultural subjects.
 In his fine arts photography, which he pursued in San Antonio after relocating there in 1991, Hunter is best-known for Mexican and Mexican American subjects, including Day of the Dead (his favorite festival), and rustic scenes in Mexico, Guatemala, Cuba, Texas, and the American Southwest, though he went as far afield as Paris and Cambodia.
 He participated in more than 30 art exhibitions in New York, San Antonio, and Mexico.

 He preferred large film formats and never utilized digital photography.
 His "tool[s] of choice" were a classic Rolleiflex twin-lens reflex camera and a vintage Yashica MAT-124 twin-reflex camera.

 Hunter's career in photography began in 1987, as an Army photojournalist at the U.S. Military Academy at West Point, where he was stationed following an assignment in Germany, where he learned German.
 Hunter had enlisting following his graduation from Pace High School in Brownsville, where he quarterbacked the football team.
 Hunter's work at West Point caught the attention of Pulitzer prize-winning photographer Eddie Adams.
 Hunter took several workshops with Adams, who served as his professional mentor.

 Hunter subsequently moved to New York City, where he worked freelance for many newspapers, magazines, and corporate clients.
 These publications include: The New York Times, New York Newsday, The Hartford Courant, Newsweek, The Los Angeles Times, The Washington Post, and the Associated Press.

 Through the years, his corporate clients included American Express, AT&T, designer Susan Dell, Hollywood Records, Jack Daniels, Jose Cuervo, Luby's, MCA Records, RJ Reynolds, the San Antonio & Tourist Bureau, musician George Strait, Southwestern Bell, Taco Cabana, Tecate Beer, and Young and Rubicam.

 In San Antonio, Hunter worked for the San Antonio Express-News for 11 years, commencing in 1991, during which time he was honored by the National Press Photographers Association and the Dallas Press Club.